ibm-cloud-docs/text-to-speech/SSML-transformation.md

       noise within safe limits.
 Extreme values might produce either noisy speech (for positive breathiness) or a buzzing sound (for negative breathiness).
-Use this attribute to compensate for buzz or extra noise produced as side effects of other attributes.
+Use this attribute to compensate for buzz or extra noise that is produced as a side effect of other attributes.
     </td>
   </tr>
   <tr>